PurpleIntegra/DataLoggerESP32/README.md

  - [References and Cool Information](#References-and-Cool-Information)

 ## Introduction
-// Write a short sentence or two about this project and what it does.
-Be sure to include a link and a screenshot (we're front end devs so we can actually see our work!).

 An open sourced data logger to determine the acceleration data at the axle of a bike, primarily used for ride optimization for mountain biking, however could be the basis for any sort of data acquisition system.
 The initial idea and form factor for this system came from disbelief of the Fox "Live Valve NEO" system, and an initial mis-understanding of how the NEO system performed.
 (Below image is LiveValve Neo, NOT MY DATA LOGGER)